ska-telescope/developer.skatelescope.org/src/development/logging-format.rst

 3. readability for local development

 Log messages that conform to a standard can always be transformed into syslog compliant loglines before being shipped to a log aggregator.

-.. [#first] Optional, since it won't apply to all contexts, e.g. third-party applications.

 Time stamps
 -----------